Maynard Pirsig: University of Minnesota Law School

-Mitchell Hamline School of Law 1970-1993
+Mitchell Hamline School of Law

 After his mandatory retirement from University of Minnesota Law School due to age, Mitchell Hamline School of Law immediately hired Pirsig to their faculty.
 Then 68, Pirsig requested that he not be tenured, so he could be easily released from his position if required—he taught until age 91.
 Here, he taught Criminal Law, Criminal Procedure, Professional Responsibility, and Comparative Judicial Administration.

 Drawing from his early experience in London, Pirsig helped to develop and teach Comparative Judicial Administration for William Mitchell College of Law's (now Mitchell Hamline School of Law) "Summer in London" program, with Professor Robert E. Oliphant and Professor Eric S. Janus of William Mitchell.
-Maynard taught the course in London and Saint Paul, from 1988 - 1991.
-The course was taught in London, at Regent's University, together with, Michael Zander.
+Maynard taught the course in London and Saint Paul, from 1988 through 1991.
+The course was taught with Michael Zander in London at Regent's University.

 Maynard Pirsig and Randall Tietjen co-authored the article Court Procedure and the Separation of Powers in Minnesota, published in Vol. 15 of the William Mitchell Law Review in 1989.

 Mitchell Hamline bestowed an honorary L.L.D. doctorate degree upon Pirsig, 1981.

 Pirsig made a donation for the construction of the Warren E. Burger Law Library, housing the Maynard E. Pirsig Study Hall, which contains a vitrine displaying his legal and personal memorabilia—including his 1946 U of M lectures recorded onto SoundScriber vinyl discs.

 Minnesota Supreme Court

-At the age of 40, Pirsig served as an interim justice on the Minnesota Supreme Court.
+At age 40, Pirsig served as an interim justice on the Minnesota Supreme Court.
 He was appointed by Governor Harold Stassen.
 Pirsig served for only a few months, but wrote more than a dozen opinions, several of which later became important legal precedents.

-A summary of opinions written by Maynard E. Pirsig can be seen at this link: click here.
+A summary of opinions written by Maynard E. Pirsig can be seen at Minnesota's website.